Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 | `minimal` | Eth 2.0 | Test       | Used for local testing and development networks. |
 | `pyrmont` | Eth 2.0 | Test       | Multi-client testnet.                            |

-Predefined networks can provide defaults such the initial state of the network, bootnodes, and the address of the Ethereum 1.0 deposit contract.
+Predefined networks can provide defaults such as the initial state of the network, bootnodes, and the address of the Ethereum 1.0 deposit contract.

 ### p2p-advertised-ip